 The above statement from "The Students' Right to Read" published by the National Council of Teachers of English embodies the basic principles on which the book selection policy of the libraries of M.S.A.D.
 No. 75 is based.

-We also accept the responsibility of the school library as set forth in the School Library Bill of Rights.
+We also accept the responsibility of the school Learning Commons as set forth in the School Library Bill of Rights.

 School Library Bill of Rights (approved by the American Association of School Librarians, endorsed by the Council of the American Library Association, 1969):